pingcap/docs-dm/en/skip-or-replace-abnormal-sql-statements.md

     ```bash
     2018/12/28 11:17:51 operator.go:121: [info] [sql-operator] set a new operator
     uuid: 6bfcf30f-2841-4d70-9a34-28d7082bdbd7, pos: (mysql-bin|000001.000003, 34642), op: SKIP, args:
-    on replication unit
+    on migration unit
     ```

-3. Use `resume-task` to resume the replication task
+3. Use `resume-task` to resume the migration task

     ```bash
     » resume-task --worker=127.0.0.1:8262 test